Leveraging Our Experience

 Confronting Complications

 If determining the parentage of your child seems complicated for any reason, rest assured that you are not alone.
-Jeffrey P. Cario, P.A., can help you determine what type of legal action you need and how to go about it most efficiently.
-Consult with attorneys Jeffrey P. Cario and Kimberly A. Scarano regarding any family law situation such as:
+Our attorneys at Jeffrey P. Cario, P.A., can help you determine what type of legal action you need and how to go about it most efficiently.
+You can consult with our attorneys regarding any family law situation, such as:

 • Surrogacy